kl1nton/4_MRCS_Bailey_Love/S1_Applied_Basic_Sciences.md

 -----------------

 ### Q391
+With regard to the hip joint, which of the following is true?

+	A. The blood supply to the femoral head arises from a single source - F
+	B. It may refer pain to the knee - F
+	C. It is the most commonly dislocated joint in the body - F
+	D. It lies deep to the sciatic nerve - ?
+	E. The fibrous capsule is strengthened by two ligaments - F
 #### Answer: X. ?
 - ?

 ### Q392
+With regard to calcium homeostasis:

+	A. The active form of vitamin D is 25-hydroxycholecalciferol
+	B. PTH secretion is stimulated by the pituitary gland
+	C. Activated vitamin D decreases calcium absorption from the intestine
+	D. PTH acts directly on osteoblasts in bone
+	E. In the kidney, PTH increases calcium excretion and increases phosphate reabsorption from the urine
 #### Answer: X. ?
 - ?

 ### Q393
+With regard to an embolus:

+	A. It most often arises from a thrombus formed within arteries
+	B. It is the same as a thrombus
+	C. Embolus due to thrombus is impossible to distinguish from post-mortem clot
+	D. Embolus is always due to thrombus
+	E. It generally has a worse outcome than thrombus
 #### Answer: X. ?
 - ?

 ### Q394
+Which of the following veins empties into the left renal vein?

+	A. Hepatic
+	B. Left suprarenal
+	C. Right gonadal - F
+	D. Left phrenic
+	E. Right renal
 #### Answer: X. ?
 - ?

 ### Q395
+With regard to the anatomical snuffbox:

+	A. Tenderness at its base is indicative of a fractured hamate
+	B. It is bounded medially by the abductor pollicis longus
+	C. The basilic vein begins in its roof
+	D. The skin overlying it is supplied by cutaneous branches of the median nerve
+	E. The pulsation of the radial artery may be felt at its base
 #### Answer: X. ?
 - ?

 ### Q396
+With regard to thyroxine:

+	A. The thyroid gland produces more T3 than T4
+	B. TRH directly results in thyroxine release from the thyroid gland
+	C. Thyroxine promotes the growth and development of the brain
+	D. Thyroxine decreases basal metabolic rate
+	E. Thyroxine acts on cell surface receptors
 #### Answer: X. ?
 - ?

 ### Q397
+Ischaemia:

+	A. Refers to generalized tissue death due to oxins, trauma or vascular occlusion
+	B. Is synonymous with the term 'infarction' - F
+	C. Is an abnormal reduction of the blood supply to, or drainage from, an organ or tissue
+	D. Is always due to vascular occlusion
+	E. Leads to a worse outcome in tissues with a collateral circulation - F
 #### Answer: X. ?
 - ?

 ### Q398
+The *Brunner glands* secrete an alkaline produce that helps maintain an optimal pH for pancreatic enzyme activity.
+Where are these glands located?

+	A. At the base of the villi throughout the small intestine
+	B. Epithelium of the Ampulla of Vater
+	C. Submucosa of the ileum
+	D. Submucosa of the jejunum
+	E. Submucosa of the duodeneum
 #### Answer: X. ?
 - ?

 ### Q399
+With regard to the knee joint:

+A. It is a synovial, pivot joint - F
+B. The cruciate ligaments are intracapsular and intrasynovial
+C. The suprapatellar bursa (pouch) communicates with the knee joint - F
+D. Inflammation of the prepatellar bursa is known as ‘clergyman’s knee’
+E. The menisci play an important role in the locking and unlocking mechanism of the knee joint
 #### Answer: X. ?
 - ?